SOLinvadersXYZ/ssi/README.md

 *BZZT* Welcome to the **Bonk Computer Framework**, a modular, open-source, Solana-native toolkit for Web3, AI, and Virtual Machines (VMs)/Virtual Private Servers (VPSs).
 Built on [Next-Forge's](https://www.next-forge.com/) production-grade foundation and powered by @solana's 400ms block times. *BOOP*

-## 🚀 Why We Use Next-Forge in the Computer framework:
+## 🚀 Why We Use Next-Forge in the Bonk Computer Framework:

 This framework leverages **Next-Forge's production-grade Turborepo template** to provide unmatched benefits for Solana Web3 development: